 Setting up a project

-Once a project has been authorised to take place at the trust, the R&D Department provides ongoing support for investigators and is happy to answer queries on all aspects of research.
+Once a project has been authorised to take place at the trust, the Research and Development Department provides ongoing support for investigators and is happy to answer queries on all aspects of research.

 The pages in this section will provide advice and guidance on the various elements involved in research especially in the early stages of study set-up.
 This can include providing training, issuing honorary research contracts or letters of access, or even providing funding guidance for grant applications.
 We also have an innovation scout within the department to help you with any innovations queries.

-The National Institute for Health Research's vision is to improve the health and wealth of the nation through research.
-Visit the NIHR website to find out more about funding opportunities, including funding for research studies and training/career development.
+The National Institute for Health and Care Research's vision is to improve the health and wealth of the nation through research.
+Visit the NIHR website to find out more about funding opportunities (opens in a new tab), including funding for research studies and training / career development.

 NIHR Research Design Service East of England